-- every 2 years for homes that have an installed radon mitigation system and - every 5 years in homes that do not have a mitigation system but have levels below 4.0 Pci/l.
+- every 2 years for homes that have an installed radon mitigation system and - every 5 years in homes without a mitigation system but have levels below 4.0 Pci/l.

-I recommend a PA DEP licensed professional perform a radon test in each separate structural zone per PA DEP guidelines.
+I recommend a PA DEP licensed professional perform the required radon test in each separate structural zone per PA DEP guidelines.
 This test can be performed by Precise Inspecting.
 We are licensed radon measurement specialists.
 If high levels of radon exist, mitigation should be performed by a separate licensed radon mitigation company.